pxe3/pxe3/README.md

       ♡ Professional Overwatch Esports Coach for <b>3 years</b> - <a href= "https://liquipedia.net/overwatch/Overworld">Liquipedia</a>
       ♡ Hobby game developer and devlogger (check socials section at the bottom!)
       ♡ <b>Gameplay Programmer</b> and <b>Systems Designer</b> for Rainy Bear Studios
-☎️ As a student, I'm looking for <b>internships and opportunities for experience</b> - my links are below.
+🧙‍♀️ Other professional interests: Machine Learning, Deep Learning, AI as used in games, Fullstack Development ☎️ As a student, I'm looking for <b>internships and opportunities for experience</b> - my links are below.
       ♡ My <a href="mailto:aryaprakash@gmail.com"><b>Email</b></a> - my most direct line of contact.
       ♡ My <a href ="https://www.linkedin.com/in/aryaprakash03/"><b>LinkedIn</b></a> - feel free to connect with me!
       ♡ My <a href = "https://www.youtube.com/@elixirdevlogs"><b>YouTube</b></a>, where I upload devlogs of my projects.
       ♡ My <a href = "https://twitter.com/elixirdevlogs"><b>Twitter</b></a>, where I tweet my thoughts on everything and anything.
+      ♡ Buttons for all these can be found below!
 🧙‍♀️ My skills and tech stacks?
 You can find them organized below.
 </pre>
 <hr>